openspim/3rdpartypublic/google/protobuf-2.5.0_build/readme.txt

 directory as the Win32 by default, so perhaps add $(Platform) to the output directory).

+Since we are producing static libraries, it is best to set C/C++ > General > Debug Information Format to /Z7, to prevent LNK4099 warnings.

 To build from the Visual Studio command line: msbuild /p:Configuration=Debug /p:Platform=Win32 protobuf.sln msbuild /p:Configuration=Release /p:Platform=Win32 protobuf.sln